samiradiebire/samiradiebire.github.io/index.md

 # Welcome!

-Hello, my name is Samira!

 I am a SeNSS funded 1+3 PhD Candidate in the Department of Government at the University of Essex.
 I research post-revolutionary violence, decolonisation, ethnic representation, public opinion and democratisation in Sub-Saharan Africa.

 My thesis looks into the role of expectations in shaping political violence in a post-revolutionary context.
 I focus on Burkina Faso as a case study.